 In these circumstances, one wonders why many (but not all) societies in the Third World continue to have high birth-rates, since this can only be irrational given improved health and the potential for real gains in productivity and standards of living.
 There was according to demographic analysis, a period in the history of Western Europe when high birth-rates prevailed and a natural increase in the population occurred.
 However this situation found in the latter part of the eighteenth century, was associated with major socio-economic change, that being rapid industrial growth in and around the towns and great advances in rural productivity so that output rose faster than the natural increase in the population.
 New members of the population could find work to support themselves in conjunction with their families without state support.
-One might therefore argue, since the Third World lacks comparable industrial and rural growth, population increases can only make matters worse, especially for new members who comprise an ever larger dependent section of society.
+One might therefore argue, since the Third World lacks comparable industrial and rural growth, population increases can only make matters worse, especially for the young. who comprise an ever larger dependent section of society.
+Indeed much of the population growth in the Third World is accounted for by young children; in Kenya, for example, 21 per cent of the population was under 5 in 1986.

 Consequently, a situation of 'over population' is developing, where communities cannot sustain at an adequate level all those living in them.
 Increasing density leads to increasing fragmentation of land holdings as farmers divide their land up between their sons and daughters.
 In response peasants cultivate bulkier but less nutritious crops, such as cassava.
 Surely then, until Third World populations decline through national programmes of family planning, population pressure will cause hunger and shortages.

 At first sight this argument seems to be unexceptionable.
 But a number of questions must be raised before we rush to accept it.
 First, is it the case that hunger and food shortages are the result of population pressure?
 There may of course be circumstances in which the food that is available cannot feed people properly.
 One could suggest that this is not a result of too many hungry mouths but problems with access to food.
 As we saw in the extract from the World Development Report in Chapter 2, famine is often a problem that results from job insecurity, that being from social deprivation rather than a lack of agricultural productivity.
 Taking this argument a little further, one could suggest that it is not so much population pressure that causes hunger but the distribution of food and the social (job) and material (land) resources needed to obtain it.
 If this thesis has any merit it should be possible to find circumstances in which food production is higher than local population growth yet where many in the vicinity still go hungry.
-There are, in fact, many examples of this process happening, some discussed by George (1976) and Lappe and Collins (1977).
+There are, in fact, many examples of this process happening, some discussed by George (1976) and Lappé and Collins (1977).
 Where does the food go?
 It goes either to local elites or for export to more affluent societies.
-Lappe and Collins (1977) note that Mexico provides the US with over 50 per cent of its winter and spring vegetables while Mexican infants die from malnutrition.
-One need not restrict oneself to the Third World for illustration: the same pattern can be found in advanced societies (Lappe and Collins, 1977, p.
+Lappé and Collins (1977) note that Mexico provides the US with over 50 per cent of its winter and spring vegetables while Mexican infants die from malnutrition.
+One need not restrict oneself to the Third World for illustration; the same pattern can be found in advanced societies (Lappé and Collins, 1977, p.
 17):

-Stanislaus County, California, in the heart of some of America's most productive farmland was nevertheless designated an official Hunger Disaster Area in 1969.
+Stanislaus Country, California, in the heart of some of America's most productive farmland was nevertheless designated an official Hunger Disaster Area in 1969.
 Thousands of jobless and underpaid residents went hungry because they did not have the money to buy the food they could actually see growing in the fields.